 Mr. L’Heureux was first educated in the Harwich public school system on Cape Cod, Massachusetts.
 After attending Bentley College in Waltham Massachusetts for two years, he transferred and graduated from Nasson College in Springvale, Maine in 1983 with his BA degree in History.
 After 13 years in the work force, he enrolled in the teacher certification program at the University of New England in Biddeford, Maine and graduated with his certification to teach history and government at the high school and adult education level.
 Mr. L’Heureux earned his Master of Science degree in Education; Integrating Technology in the Classroom, from Walden University in the summer of 2009.
 In 2016, Mr. L’Heureux attained his Master of Arts degree in US History and Government from Ashland University in Ohio after being chosen a James Madison Memorial Fellow in 2013.

 Upon graduating from college, Mr. L’Heureux worked in the retail sector, first as part of management then ultimately becoming part owner in two businesses.
 He then tried his hand working in the insurance and financial service industry but the call to the teaching profession beckoned him to his true vocation.
 He did his student teaching and substituting at Brunswick High School in Brunswick, Maine as well the Bath Middle School in Bath, Maine.
-In 1997, he began teaching at Boothbay Region High School, where he has remained educating students for two decades.
+In 1997, he began teaching at Boothbay Region High School, where he has remained educating students for over two decades.

 Honors and Awards: